 Making the right decision when buying a house can make the difference between having a home you love and a home that turns out to be a nightmare.
-Here's how to choose the best new home builders.
+Here's how to find the best new build developers in the UK.

 Which one’s best; Barratts or Bovis?
 Taylor Wimpey or Redrow?
-Not all new home developers are the same; they vary in price, quality of workmanship, level of design, and after sales service.
-Here’s what to consider when looking for the best new home builders.
+Not all new build developers are the same; they vary in price, quality of workmanship, level of design, and after sales service.
+Here’s what to consider when looking for the best new build developers in the UK.

 A snagging survey is there to spot problems with your new build home.
 We can connect you with an independent on-site snagging inspector today.

 All house builders have slickly produced marketing material, from brochures to videos, aimed at selling their homes.
 They will provide some useful information, but it is almost impossible to get a complete view of the quality of the end product.
-So don’t let the marketing material alone sway your opinion when you’re looking for the best new home builders.
+So don’t let the marketing material alone sway your opinion when you’re looking for the best new build developers.

 If the development you are considering has been partially completed, knock on the doors of your potential neighbours and ask how they feel about the quality of their home, how the builders treated them and how they found the process of buying.
 You might pick up some top tips for negotiating and things to watch for in your contract.